 NOTE: The ‘bull’ and ‘bear’ words that are used in the market is derived from the way these animals attack their opponents.
 A bull thrusts its horns up into the air upwards, while a bear swipes its paws downward.
 These actions are metaphors for the movement of a market.
 If the trend is upwards, it’s a bull market.
 And, if the trend is downwards, it’s a bear market.

 If you want to read further in details, I will highly recommend to read the book- Bulls, Bears and Other Beasts: A Story of the Indian Stock Market by Santosh Nair, one of the best book on Indian Stock Market.

-Bull and Bear market example for India:
+Bull and Bear Market Example for India

-Example of Bear Market in India are – the stock market crashes of 1992 and 1994 and the dotcom crash of 2000.
-Further, the Great Depression of the 1930’s is the famous example of a bear market in the US.
+India’s Bombay Stock Exchange Index, was in a bull market trend for about five years from April 2003 to January 2008 as it increased from 2,900 points to 21,000 points.
+Examples of Bear Market in India are – the stock market crashes of 1992 and 1994 and the dotcom crash of 2000.
+Further, the Great Depression of the 1930s is a famous example of a bear market in the US.

 Like all other markets bull market or the bear market does not last endlessly as no market can last forever.
-Further, It is difficult to predict the changing trends in the market as it is much influenced by the psychological effects and speculations of the investors.
+Further, It is difficult to predict the changing trends in the market as it is much influenced by the psychological effects and speculations of investors.

 New to stocks and confused where to start?
 Here’s an amazing online course for the newbie investors: INVESTING IN STOCKS- THE COMPLETE COURSE FOR BEGINNERS.
 Enroll now and start your stock market journey today!